arduino/docs-content/content/software/app-lab/README.md

 ### CLI Command Reference

 The CLI reference page is generated from the `arduino-app-cli` source code.
-This is a **manual task** that must be performed for each new release of the CLI:

 1. Navigate to the `arduino-app-cli` repository.
     *   **Note**: You must use the `docs-mono` branch, which is currently [maintained in a fork](https://github.com/swikstrom/arduino-app-cli).